jurgen-potter/ip1/README.md

 }
 ```

-**Email confirmation** is required for new accounts.
-You need a valid SMTP configuration (or a Gmail App Password) for registration emails to be delivered.

-For development you can override settings in `appsettings.Development.json` without touching the main config file.
+Email confirmation is required for new accounts.
+If SMTP is not configured or the credentials are invalid, email sending will silently fail and log a warning — the app will still work and registration can be completed via the confirmation link shown on screen.

 ---